oxford-cs-deepnlp-2017/practical-2/README.md

 ## Questions

+You are called to build a single-layer feed-forward neural network in your favourite framework.
+The network should treat the labels as 8 independent classes.
+We suggest Adam as optimiser, and training should place in batches for increased stability (e.g.~50).

 1. Compare the learning curves of the model starting from random embeddings, starting from GloVe embeddings ([http://nlp.stanford.edu/data/glove.6B.zip](http://nlp.stanford.edu/data/glove.6B.zip); 50 dimensions) or fixed to be the GloVe values.
 Training in batches is more stable (e.g. 50), which model works best on training vs. test?
 Which model works best on held-out accuracy?
 1. What happens if you try alternative non-linearities (logistic sigmoid or ReLU instead of tanh)?
 1. What happens if you add dropout to the network?